enyijiang/enyijiang.github.io/_pages/about.md

 **I know, my God, that you test the heart and are pleased with integrity.
 — 1 Chronicles 29:17 NIV**

 I am a second-year Computer Science Ph.D. student at <a href="https://illinois.edu/" style="text-decoration:none">University of Illinois at Urbana-Champaign</a>, working with <a href="https://ggndpsngh.github.io/" style="text-decoration:none">Prof. Gagandeep Singh</a>.
 I am broadly interested in trustworthy machine learning.
 My research goal is to build robust, certifiable, and interpretable machine learning systems.
+Specifically, my research focuses on the following aspects:

+- Robust and certifiable machine learning for vision and language models
+- LLM robustness and explainability
+- Federated learning
+- Domain adaptation/generalization

 Before that, I got my Master of Science degree in the same department.
 My Master research concentrates on federated learning for healthcare applications, with a focus on federated domain adaptation (FDA) problem both empirically and theoretically, advised by <a href="https://cs.stanford.edu/~sanmi/index.html" style="text-decoration:none">Prof. Sanmi Koyejo</a>.
 Also, I got a Bachelor of Science degree in Computer Engineering with <a href="https://ece.illinois.edu/admissions/why-ece/honors" style="text-decoration:none">Highest Honors</a> from <a href="https://ece.illinois.edu/" style="text-decoration:none">ECE Department</a> of <a href="https://illinois.edu/" style="text-decoration:none">UIUC</a>.